 Halley is also known for his work in meteorology.
 He put his talent of giving meaning to great amounts of data to use by creating a map of the world in 1686.

-The map showed the most important winds above the oceans, and is considered to be the first meteorological chart to be published.
+The map showed the most important winds above the oceans and is the first meteorological chart ever published.

-Halley kept travelling and working on many other projects, such as attempting to link mortality and age in a population.
+Halley kept traveling and working on many other projects, such as attempting to link mortality and age in a population.
 This data became important for actuaries calculating life insurance.

 In 1720, Halley succeeded Flamsteed and became the second Astronomer Royal at Greenwich.

-Bottom line: Astronomer Edmond Halley – for whom Halley’s Comet is named – was born on November 8, 1656.
+Bottom line: Astronomer Edmond Halley is famous for predicting the return of the comet that we now know as Halley’s Comet.
+Edmond was born on November 8, 1656.